Finland's Metso rejects Weir's tie-up approach

 HELSINKI/LONDON Finland's Metso MEO1V.HE spurned a merger approach from rival engineering firm Weir (WEIR.L) on Wednesday, leaving the British company casting around for other ways to boost its mining equipment business.

-Weir said there was no certainty it would improve the proposed offer, which would have valued Metso at around a $5 billion.
+Weir said there was no certainty it would improve the proposed offer, which would have valued Metso at around a $5 billion (2 billion pounds).
 Its plan ran into trouble as soon as it emerged on April 1, when the Finnish state said it opposed a takeover.

-Metso's shares, which had surged after Weir's approach, were down 3.5 percent in Helsinki at 27.74 euros.
-That was still above the price Weir had proposed of around 25.6 euros per share.
-Weir stock was down 1.5 percent.
+Metso's shares, which had surged after Weir's approach, fell 5.2 percent in early Helsinki trading on Wednesday, while Weir was down 1.5 percent.

 "The board of directors ... has come to the unanimous conclusion that this proposal is not in the best interest of shareholders," Metso said in a statement, adding it saw no reason to commence talks with Weir.